pflooky/data-caterer-docs/docs/guide/scenario/auto-generate-connection.md

 (1 row)
 ```

 The data that gets inserted will follow the foreign keys that are defined within Postgres and also ensure the insertion
 order is correct.

+Also check the HTML report that gets generated under `docker/sample/report/index.html`.
+You can see a summary of what
+was generated along with other metadata.

 You can now look to play around with other tables or data sources and auto generate for them.